An arraignment hearing is generally the first court appearance in a Colorado criminal case. At the hearing, three key things happen:

 - if you have to stay at home to care for a family member.

 However, you should never skip the arraignment or any court hearing without getting approval ahead of time from the court.
-If you fail to show up, the court may issue a bench warrant for your arrest (this is different from an arrest warrant).
-This could result in
+If you fail to show up, the court may issue a bench warrant for your arrest: This can result in jail time and expensive fines.2

 - appear on your behalf,